I went to Israel for my first time immediately following a trip to Italy.

 The Israeli snacks are in a league of their own.
 And so different from American snacks that I don’t even have the right adjectives or comparisons to describe their awesomeness.
 But I’ll try.
 Or you can watch this hilarious video of Americans trying the Israeli snacks here on Buzzfeed.

 Bisli (rhymes with Ron WEASLEY) is fun to say and fun to eat.
-Best junk food snack I’ve ever had in my life, no competition.
-Described as a “wheat party snack”, it reminds me of stiff rotini with barbecue seasoning.
+It’s the best junk food snack I’ve ever had in my life, no competition.
+Described as a “wheat party snack”, it reminds me of stiff rotini with barbecue seasoning, and it’s an absolute must every time I’m in Israel.

 According to Israelis, the reason that way fewer Israeli kids have peanut allergies (especially compared to the epidemic in America), is that most Israeli babies’ first solid food is Bamba.
 The research supports it.